 - 4 Central Sensitisation & Types of Chronic Pain

 - 5 Everyday Activities That Can Modify the Brain

 - 6 6 Ways to ‘Rewire’ Your Brain to Manage Chronic Pain

 - 7 An Accountability Partner Can be Helpful

 What is Pain?

 At its most basic level, there are two classifications of pain – acute and chronic – where chronic is defined as anything that lasts for more than three months.

 Our brains dedicate about five per cent of neurons in a particular area to process acute pain.
 Compare this to chronic pain, where the numbers are much higher at 15 – 25 per cent, due to the constant firing that wires these neurons together.

 Pain isn’t always bad and has its uses as a form of protective mechanism.
-The brain itself contains no pain nerves, and it is our bodies that sends danger signals to it as feedback.
+The brain itself contains no pain nerves, and it is our body that sends danger signals to it as feedback.
 The brain then interprets and translates them into pain which we feel.